rikkimax/Cmsed/README.md

 Cmsed
 =====

-A component library for Vibe that functions as a CMS.
+A component library for Vibe that functions as a CMS.<br/>
+There is currently a **getting started guide** in the wiki [link](https://github.com/rikkimax/Cmsed/wiki/Tutorial-Getting-started) little incomplete at the moment.
+But will help a lot if you are new.

 Features:
 ---------